sysadminPSQ/Assignment/README.md

     `http://test.peppersquare.com/api-doc/`

-    >This url has the complete documentation of how the API mentioned in step 2 works and you can play around and get to know the API behavior.
+    >The url has the complete documentation of how the API mentioned in step 2 works and you can play around and get to know the API behavior.

 ##Do's and Don't